The Assignment activity lets instructors communicate tasks, collect work, set due dates, and provide feedback and grades.

 If enabled, instructors and TAs will receive an email alert whenever a submission is made after the due date.

-Choose Simple direct grading, Rubric or Marking guide to grade the assignment.
-See Grade with Rubrics in Moodle, or Marking Guide (at Moodle.org) to learn about using these grading methods.
+Choose Simple direct grading, Rubric or Grading guide to grade the assignment.
+See Grade with Rubrics in Moodle, or Grading Guide (at Moodle.org) to learn about using these grading methods.

 Select a Category in your gradebook under which you would like the assignment grade to be placed.
 See Create Grade Categories in Moodle for instructions on how to create a category in your gradebook.